I recently received an email claiming I should stop “harping” about using BCc:. I giggled.

 They then literally scolded me for not mentioning how to find the BCc: in their email program.
 How can I recommend readers do a certain thing without telling them how?

-By the way, no scolding required.
-If any of my site visitors want a topic covered all you have to do is ask (nicely) and I am happy to accommodate.
+By the way, no scolding is required.
+If any of my site visitors want a topic covered in more detail or from a different angle, all they have to do is ask (nicely), and I am happy to accommodate.

 BCc: is a Privacy Tool

-Here are the basics of using what was originally known as the Blind Carbon Copy tool, now more commonly known as Blind Courtesy Copy.
+So here are the basics of using what was initially known as the Blind Carbon Copy tool, now more commonly known as Blind Courtesy Copy.
 Blind meaning that other recipients do not see the names or addresses of others noted in the BCc: field.

 Where is the BCc:?
 How do you find it?

-For all the other programs, the BCc: isn’t easy to find and you have to search for this option.
+The BCc: may not be as easy to find in other programs, and you have to search for this option.
+Here’s what you do.

 Start a new message, then:

-- BCc: on Mac mail: Open a new email.
-In the bottom left of the title block is the Customize button. a menu opens, click on “BCc Address Field”.
-This will appear on all future emails.
+• BCc: on Mac mail: Open a new email.
+In the bottom left of the title block is the Customize button. a menu opens, and click on “BCc Address Field.”
+This will appear in all future emails.

 Use your website domain email or get a domain and use it for email.
-It is inexpensive and you need that to build your brand.
+It is inexpensive and helps you to build your brand.

 When to use BCc:

-If you would like to contribute to “How to Find the BCc:” on software or platforms I’ve not mentioned above, you can send me the steps and add your tips and suggestions here.
+If you would like to contribute to “How to Find the BCc:” on software or platforms I’ve not mentioned, you can send me the steps and add your tips and suggestions here.
 I will be pleased to add your information to this article.

 Learn and Respect Privacy

-After all is it is your responsibility to learn to use all the features of your email software program.
-It is also each user’s responsibility to understand the technology in which they are participating in so that they may engage in an informed and courteous manner.
+After all, you must learn to use all your email software program features.
+That’s on you.
+Furthermore, each user’s responsibility is to understand the technology they are participating in to engage in an informed and courteous manner.

-Part of that includes not necessarily exposing your contact’s email addresses to strangers.
+Part of that includes not unnecessarily exposing your contact’s email addresses to strangers.